-- Find and accurately apply engineering design information from references such as the Machinery’s Handbook and vendor-supplied technical data.
+- Locate and accurately apply engineering design information from references such as the Machinery’s Handbook and vendor-supplied technical data.

-- Perform a basic stack tolerance analysis on a mechanical component or assembly.
+- Complete a basic stack tolerance analysis on a mechanical component or assembly.

 - Use engineering design standards, product end-use requirements, manufacturability considerations, and vendor-supplied specifications in the design process.